FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes/Appendix_D_release_notes_50219.md

 - Snapshot - Issues with Relative recall and scaling
 - Snapshot - Issues with snapshot list and version list when rebuilding the GUI
 - Snapshot bar - Hiding the snapshot bar does not hide the background bar
+- Speaker editor - Delays are wrongly applied when speakers have elevation and are not oriented toward the listener
 - UI - When rebuilding the GUI, some 3D View parameters are not reapplied (scaling, output and number of view)

 ## Known Issues